 We’ve appointed on-site Safety Officers to enforce protocols, practicing social distancing, making sure that the trades are at least 6 feet apart while they’re conducting their work.

 Masks are being mandated on all job sites.
-Sharing Personal Protective Equipment is prohibited and used PPE must be disposed properly and promptly.
+Sharing Personal Protective Equipment (PPE) is prohibited and used PPE must be disposed properly and promptly.

 We’ve implemented a regular routine of disinfecting commonly used items in the field offices.
 Teams have been limited to sharing of tools and equipment.
 Where it is necessary to share equipment, they must use gloves and/or sanitizing products.